Rodrigossz/CV/README.md

 ![Msft5](./images/msft-certificate-5.JPG) | ![Msft6](./images/msft-certificate-6.JPG)
 ![Msft7](./images/msft-certificate-7.JPG) | ![HP Vertica](./images/hp-cert.JPG)

-## Previous jobs: Big Banks, Fintechs, Startups, HP

-Some interesting old projects and achievments.

-### Data Hub (or Data Lake) - PSafe - 5th most downloaded App in Play Store Brazil - 2014
+## Data Hub (or Data Lake) - PSafe - 5th most downloaded App in Play Store Brazil - 2014

 PSafe reached 30MM of MAU, all generating a gigantic amount of LOGs.
 Something like 1 TB a day.
 Hadoop was used by it was hard to understand and to use the data.
 I worked there before and returned to the company as a leader in the data area, to reorganize the data infrastructure.
 We created a data lake to make sure we were storing and analysing the correct data.